pod-to-pdf/Pod-To-PDF-AST-raku/README.md

 TITLE
 =====

-Pod::To::PDF::XML
+Pod::To::PDF::AST

 SUBTITLE
 ========

-Convert Pod to PdfXML, or PdfAST (Experimental)
+Convert Pod to PDF::AST or PDF::XML (Experimental)

 Description
 -----------

-Renders Pod to a formats for PdfAST rendering
+Renders Pod to a formats for PDF::AST rendering

 Usage
 -----

 From command line:

-    $ raku --doc=PdfAST lib/to/class.rakumod | ast2pdf.raku
+    $ raku --doc=PDF::AST lib/to/class.rakumod | ast2pdf.raku

 From Raku: